 DRC: Reflections on cholera

 Justin is a British doctor currently on his second assignment with MSF.
-Here, he blogs about meeting a patient with cholera, a disease which is relatively simple to manage but which kills up to 130,000 people a year due to lack of access to medical care.
+Here, he blogs about meeting a patient with cholera, a disease which is relatively simple to

 My torch lit up the dirty floor of the isolation room, smudged with mud and chicken droppings.
-Three beds were pressed against the walls; thick, grey plastic sheeting stretched over sturdy, low-set wooden frames.
-Each bed had a hole cut into the middle, beneath which a bucket would collect the watery diarrhoea that is typical of cholera.
+Three beds were pressed against the walls; thick,

 One man was lying on a bed in a dark corner, he was covered by a thin blanket and above him hung two empty bottles of intravenous solution.

 We were in a small village on the east bank of the River Congo.
-In the past month this village, and a dozen others nearby, had reported a sudden rise in unexplained deaths from diarrhoea.
+In the past month this village, and a dozen others nearby, had reported a sudden rise in unexplained deaths from

-This time last year a cholera epidemic had swept along this part of the Congo River causing thousands of cases and dozens of deaths.
-The rains which had brought the epidemic last year had just started again and so we arrived expecting to find cholera.
+This time last year a cholera epidemic had swept along this part of the Congo

 Cholera is not a complicated disease to manage.
 It’s not tuberculosis or malnutrition or HIV.
 It doesn’t need expensive tests or long-term treatment.
 At its most basic cholera medicine is replacing the lost fluid while you wait for the infection to pass, which normally takes a couple of days.

-But the simplicity of cholera belies its danger.
+Simplicity of cholera belies its danger

 "Left untreated cholera kills 50 percent of its victims, but that drops to less than one percent if people can access medical care in time.
 And after just a few days of treatment the transformation can be dramatic."